adaltas/node-nikita/docs/content/usages/conditions.md

 ## Condition writing

-Nikita actions are not evaluated at declaration time.
+Nikita's actions are not evaluated at declaration time.
 Due to the Node.js async nature, JavaScript functions are not always executed sequentially.
 A variable declared inside an asynchronous function will not be available in its parent context.
 It will generate an unexpected behavior and eventually a runtime error.

 For example, the second action executed below will not pass its condition `if: isItTrue` and the file will not be written.